shurutech/knee/README.md

 2. **Infrastructure Fundamentals**: Knowledge of key infrastructure concepts such as virtual machines, networking, and cloud services will greatly aid in the deployment and management of services with Knee.

-3. **System Requirements**: Your system should meet the minimum requirements for running Ansible.
-This includes a compatible operating system and the necessary hardware resources to handle your deployment needs.
+3. **System Requirements**:

+    - Your system should meet the minimum requirements for running Ansible.

+    - This requires a suitable operating system and sufficient hardware capabilities for your tasks.

+    - Target System should be Ubuntu for the intended installation.

 ## Getting Started